Constitutional status of Cornwall: The argument for non-English constitutional status

+The Cornish Stannary Parliament was chartered in 1201 by King John and granted substantial powers by the Grant of Pardon to the tinners of Cornwall, 1508, including, uniquely, the right to veto Westminster legislation, although this right was never directly invoked.
+Both the charter that established the Stannary Parliament and the Grant of Pardon 1508 remain in force.

 On 14 July 2009, Dan Rogerson MP, of the Liberal Democrats, presented a Cornish 'breakaway' bill to the Parliament in Westminster – The Government of Cornwall Bill.
 The bill proposed a devolved assembly for Cornwall, similar to the Welsh and Scottish setup.
 The bill states that Cornwall should re-assert its rightful place within the United Kingdom.
 Rogerson argued that:

 "there is a political and social will for Cornwall to be recognised as its own nation.
 Constitutionally, Cornwall has the right to a level of self-Government.
 If the Government is going to recognise the right of Scotland and Wales to greater self-determination because of their unique cultural and political positions, then they should recognise ours."

+Unlike other counties of England, such as Lancashire, Kent, and Cheshire, Cornwall possesses a living Celtic language following its near extinction and following revival in the 20th century, with the existence of a living Celtic languages also being one of the key arguments made by pro-devolution campaigners in both Wales and Scotland.
+Wales was formally declared as part of England in the Wales and Berwick Act 1746, with this provision being repealed in the Welsh Language Act 1967.
+Cornwall, unlike Wales, was never formally integrated into England via an act of union.

 The argument for English county status

 An imaginative 16th-century illustration of the English parliament in front of Edward I. From its foundation until 1707, it intermittently included areas not now considered to be in England, e.g., Wales was represented in the parliament from 1536 onwards.
 At other times, Berwick-upon-Tweed and Calais were included, but Berwick was not formally incorporated into England until the 19th century.

 Cornwall is included in the administrative region South West England (in red).
 This region is used for some governmental purposes.

 Some people reject all claims that Cornwall is, or ought to be, distinct from England.
 While recognising that there are local peculiarisms, they point out that Yorkshire, Kent, and Cheshire (for example) also have local customs and identities that do not seem to undermine their essential Englishness.
-The legal claims concerning the Duchy, they argue, are without merit except as relics of mediaeval feudalism, and they contend that Stannary law applied not to Cornwall as a 'nation', but merely to the guild of tin miners.
-Rather, they argue that Cornwall has been not only in English possession, but part of England itself, either since Athelstan conquered it in 936, since the administrative centralisation of the Tudor dynasty, or since the creation of Cornwall County Council in 1888.
-Finally, they agree with representatives of the Duchy itself that the Duchy is, in essence, a real estate company that serves to raise income for the Prince of Wales.
 They compare the situation of the Duchy of Cornwall with that of the Duchy of Lancaster, which has similar rights in Lancashire, which is indisputably part of England.
 The proponents of such perspectives include not only Unionists, but most branches and agencies of government.

 Below are some indications that would tend to support the assertion that for more than the last thousand years Cornwall has been governed as a part of England and in a way indistinguishable from other parts of England: